 The best way to build healthy relationships is to focus on what you can contribute.There are two types of people in this world:

 The first type of people is always looking for ways to contribute and deliver values without expecting anything in return.
-They are genuinely hoping the best for others and want to do anything they can to help the other person.
+They are genuinely hoping for the best for others and want to do anything they can to help the other person.

 On the other hand, people who always focus on filling their own bucket connect with other people intentionally.
 They focus on themselves all the time.
 When they’re helping the other person, they think about what they can get in return.

-Stop think about “what is in it for me?” and start thinking about “what is in it for them?”
+Stop thinking about “what is in it for me?” and start thinking about “what is in it for them?”
 It’s easier to say than done, give—especially with no expectations of return—is a skill that requires practice.

 Both types of people can get ahead in work and life when working hard.
 However, our true intentions will always be revealed over time.
-At the end of the day, the one who contributes without expecting return is the one everyone wants to work with (and for).
+At the end of the day, the one who contributes without expecting a return is the one everyone wants to work with (and for).

-Intelligence, talent, and all of the other advantages before the starting line are never enough.
+Intelligence, talent and all of the other advantages before the starting line are never enough.
 If you want something, work for it.
 Period.

 👆 Join 3,100+ leaders, creatives, and knowledge workers today.